CagesThrottleUs/Cpp-Shorts/README.md

 Another advantage of Direct List is that it prevents narrow type conversion such as `int w{4.5};` will lead to compiler error.

-An easy way to remember these initializiations is with the idea of: No initializiation, Equal to copy, paranthesis, braces with specific value and braces with no value.
+An easy way to remember these initializiations is with the idea of: No initializiation, Equal to copy, parenthesis, braces with specific value and braces with no value.